We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you’re pregnant, the test may detect hCG in your urine about a day after your first missed period.

-The hCG urine test is a qualitative test, which means that it will tell you whether or not the hCG hormone is detected in your urine.
-It is not intended to reveal specific levels of the hormone.
+The hCG urine test is a qualitative test, which means that it will tell you whether or not it detects the hCG hormone in your urine.
+It’s not intended to reveal specific levels of the hormone.

-There is a higher risk of obtaining a false negative result.
-If you obtain a false negative result, in which case the test says you are not pregnant but you really are, you might not take the precautions necessary to give your unborn baby the best possible start.
+There’s a higher risk of getting a false-negative result.
+If you get a false-negative result, in which case the test says you aren’t pregnant but you really are, you might not take the precautions necessary to give your unborn baby the best possible start.

 There are no special preparations necessary to take an hCG urine test.
 You can ensure the most accurate results with simple planning.

-- carefully read the instructions included in your test kit before collecting your urine sample
+- Carefully read the instructions included in your test kit before collecting your urine sample.

-- look for the manufacturer’s toll-free number on the package and call it if you have any questions about using the test
+- Look for the manufacturer’s toll-free number on the package, and call it if you have any questions about using the test.

 The accuracy of your hCG urine test results will depend on your ability to closely follow the test kit’s instructions.
 If you have a negative result, you should consider these results to be uncertain, as they may indicate a false negative.

 - using a urine sample collected after your first morning urine